ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### create_material(name, id=None, ply_type='undefined', E1=0.0, E2=0.0, E3=0.0, G12=0.0, G31=0.0, G23=0.0, nu12=0.0, nu13=0.0, nu23=0.0, rho=0.0, locked=False, ext_id='')

-Create a constant Material
+Create a constant Material.

 * **Parameters:**
-  - name: Name of the new Material
+  - name: Name of the new Material.
   - ply_type: Type of the ply for the material.
-Allowed string values: regular, woven, orthotropic_homogeneous_core, isotropic_homogeneous_core, honeycomb_core, isotropic, adhesive, undefined.
+Allowed string values: regular, woven, orthotropic_homogeneous_core, isotropic_homogeneous_core, honeycomb_core, isotropic, adhesive, and undefined.
-  - E1 - rho: Material parameters
+  - E1 - rho: Material parameters.
 * **Returns:**
-  New Instance of Material
+  New Instance of Material.

 <a id="compolyx.MaterialData.create_stackup"></a>

 #### create_stackup(name, id=None, fabrics=None, area_price=0.0, symmetry='No Symmetry', layup_sequence='Top-Down', drop_off_material_handling='Global', cut_off_material_handling='Computed', drop_off_material=None, cut_off_material=None, draping_material_model='woven', draping_ud_coefficient=0.0)

-Create a new Stackup
+Create a new Stackup.

 * **Parameters:**
-  - name: Name for the Stackup
+  - name: Name for the Stackup.
-  - fabrics: Fabrics of the Stackup
+  - fabrics: Fabrics of the Stackup.
-  - area_price: Area Price of the Stackup
+  - area_price: Area Price of the Stackup.
-  - symmetry: Symmetry the Stackup can be ‘No Symmetry’, ‘Even Symmetry’ or ‘Odd Symmetry’
+  - symmetry: Symmetry the Stackup can be ‘No Symmetry’, ‘Even Symmetry’, or ‘Odd Symmetry’.
-  - layup_sequence: Layup sequence of the Stackup can be ‘Top-Down’ or ‘Bottom-Up’
+  - layup_sequence: Layup sequence of the Stackup can be ‘Top-Down’ or ‘Bottom-Up’.
-  - drop_off_material_handling: Type defining how drop-off material is used in drop-off areas of the stackup
+  - drop_off_material_handling: Type defining how drop-off material is used in drop-off areas of the stackup.
-  - cut_off_material_handling: Type defining how cut-off material is used in cut-off areas of the stackup
+  - cut_off_material_handling: Type defining how cut-off material is used in cut-off areas of the stackup.
-  - drop_off_material: Material to use for ‘Custom’ drop-off material handling
+  - drop_off_material: Material to use for ‘Custom’ drop-off material handling.
-  - cut_off_material: Material to use for ‘Custom’ cut-off material handling
+  - cut_off_material: Material to use for ‘Custom’ cut-off material handling.
-  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’
+  - draping_material_model: Material model for draping, either ‘woven’ or ‘unidirectional’.
-  - draping_ud_coefficient: Coefficient for the unidirectional draping material model
+  - draping_ud_coefficient: Coefficient for the unidirectional draping material model.
 * **Returns:**
-  The created Stackup
+  The created Stackup.
 * **Examples:**
   ```pycon
   >>> material_data = db.models['beam'].material_data